 Sculpting for Surgeons

-Dr. John A. Millard has been an outspoken advocate for formal artistic training tailored for cosmetic surgeons.
+Our Founder Dr. John A. Millard has been an outspoken advocate for formal artistic training tailored for cosmetic surgeons.
 Due in part to the increased demand for artistry in cosmetic surgery, the Sculpting for Surgeons course was born.

 Sculpting for Surgeons is a specialized course that combines the aesthetic rigors of sculpture and art with the practices of cosmetic medicine.
 Taught by Dr. Peter Schmid and Andrew Cawrse, the course teaches the principles of anatomy, the human form, 3D shapes, and muscular definition.
 Dr. Schmid is a well-respect industry leader in the cosmetic world and partnered with Cawrse to develop a curriculum for cosmetic surgeons.